Complete 3D Geotechnical FEA

 As a complete 3D geotechnical analysis software package, PLAXIS 3D WorkSuite integrates the powerful and user-friendly finite element and limit equilibrium analysis capabilities of PLAXIS 3D applications for the design and analysis of soil, rock, and associated structures.

-Pair practitioner-named software licenses with expert services to ensure you are getting the most value from your software investment.
-Benefits include:
+Pair annual practitioner-named subscription licenses with expert services to ensure you are getting the most value from your software investment.

 Training Tailored to Individual Needs: Choose from customized instruction to on-demand learning and mentoring.